fakeveliu/fakeveliu.github.io/docs/index.markdown

 A must-have for implementing all of these is an extensive understanding of signals.
 Writing the 3 required signal handlers (`SIGCHLD`, `SIGINT`, and `SIGTSTP`) taught me a lot about how they interact with the processes exactly and when to block them to avoid race conditions.
 ## Proxy Lab
 A concurrent Web proxy that sits between local browsers and the rest of the World Wide Web.
+In the first part of the lab, I familiarized myself with the basic procedure of request processing (*accept incoming connection -> read and parse requests -> forward to server -> read server's response -> forward back to client*) by implementing a sequential proxy.

+Building upon this, I altered the proxy to a parallel one utilizing `Pthreads` so that it can serve multiple simultaneous requests like prodction web proxies do.
+The majority of the difficulty lies in this part since I needed to take care of race conditions by locking resources approprately.

+Thread safety is also important in caching.
+The cache I implemented for the proxy is support by linked lists and functions as a key-value storage.
+It's necessary to control access to the cache correctly (e.g. a cache object shouldn't be evicted while it's being transmitted) and efficiently (e.g. resource should be unlocked before a cached object is written to the socket).
+This is done by using mutexes and reference counting wisely.

 [^1]: As per the academic integrity policy at CMU, the source code is not to be disclosed here.